AndiFekete/CalculatorTester/Readme.md

 # Calculator tester solution
 Calculator tester application using Selenium and NUnit
 ## How to use
-* Clone the repository on a machine that has Visual Studio and a browser (IE, Chrome or Firefox) installed
+* Clone the repository on a machine that has Visual Studio and a browser (Chrome or Firefox) installed
 * Make sure that Visual Studio has the NUnit 3 test adapter extension installed
 * Open the solution in Visual Studio and build
 * The tests will appear in the Test explorer view